SpectraLogic/ds3_java_cli/README.md

 ### Example RC File

 On Linux you can create a RC or resource file that you use to store common configurations without having to specify those arguments from the command line each time the cli is executed.
-The following is an example of a resource file:
+The following is an example of a resource file in linux:

 ```bash
 export DS3_ACCESS_KEY="access_key"